 This 10-day family adventure starts in Split, where you'll walk cobblestone streets, see historic landmarks, and swim and snorkel on pebbled beaches.
 Then, take a private boat tour to the unusually-shaped beach of Zlatni Rat, disembarking on the island of Hvar for bike rides through lavender fields and olive groves.
-Ride a cable car to the top of Dubrovnik's Srd Mountain, sea kayak to Lokrum Island, and walk the soaring heights of ancient fortress walls.
+End in Dubrovnik to ride the cable car to the top of Mount Srd, sea kayak to Lokrum Island, and walk the soaring heights of the city's ancient fortress walls.

 Highlights